Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 This means that for you to run two identical projects of the exact same size, across the two different DAW’s, the computer operating FL Studio will no doubt run a little hotter than the one operating Ableton.
 However, this shouldn’t pose a problem either way if you have the appropriate technical specifications for each DAW.

-This is not to say that Ableton has more to offer, it is more so a suggestion that anyone looking seriously at buying the full version of one or the other should take the time to look into the specifics of what instruments and effects they might consider to be more important to the specific end-user.
+Anyone looking at buying the full version of either of them should take the time to look into the specifics of what instruments and effects you might consider to be more important to you.

 For example, Ableton has the ‘Arpeggiator’ and ‘Scale’ MIDI effects, while FL Studio has ‘Gross Beat’ and ‘Maximus’ – these examples don’t natively exist across both platforms and are unique to their own DAW’s.
 It is worth noting that Image-Line sells full-priced VST versions of their plugins for use with macOS, so you could potentially cherry-pick the aspects of FL Studio that you like and add them to your Ableton library, for a cost.